-Creative Costuming for the 99% Burlesque Glamour on a Budget
+Creative Costuming for the 99% Burlesque Glamour on a Budget By: Devilicia

 Big impact on stage does not have to mean big money, and while rhinestones and beadwork are lovely, their low rent siblings sequins and glitter can have all the same — if not even more — impact on stage.
 Below are some of the costuming tips and tricks I've used over the past few decades, whether my budget dictated that I live on past-due Little Debbie snacks and Kool-aid or sipping champagne in my underground Monster Lab.